 The Albuquerque Historical Society has worked with Historic Albuquerque Inc. (HAI) to develop a walking tour of downtown Central Ave and train volunteers to provide free tours.
 AHS & HAI received a City of Albuquerque Urban Enhancement Trust Fund grant for the project.
 The two key HAI volunteers are Diane Schaller and Dick Ruddy.
 Diane has researched the histories of many downtown businesses.
 Dick has done much research and collected photographs of various historic buildings, many of which were demolished.
 The free walking tours of downtown Central Avenue are on Saturdays, 10 – 11:30 am.
 Meet at the corner of 1st & Central in front of the movie theater.
+No reservation is required.
 Currently, parking fees are not enforced on Saturdays at parking meters or pay boxes.
 There are fees at City garages and private parking lots.
 Contact Janet Saiers for more information.

 September 2014 History Opportunities